pubkey/rxdb/docs-src/replication-graphql.md

 #### Pull replication

 For the pull-replication, you first need a `pullQueryBuilder`.
-This is a function that gets the last replicated document as input and returns an object with a GraphQL-query and its variables.
+This is a function that gets the last replicated document as input and returns an object with a GraphQL-query and its variables (or a promise that resolves to the same object).
 RxDB will use the query builder to construct what is later send to the GraphQL endpoint.

 ```js
 const pullQueryBuilder = doc => {